Honduran art: Cinema

-Honduran cinema has had a boom in the last decade, the growth of filmmakers and the support by institutions and private companies to contests has motivated young students of careers related to communications to create their own short films, documentary shorts and documentaries.
-The Ícaro Festival is the most important international film festival in Central America and the Caribbean. fter eleven months of discussion and its approval in the National Congress, the Honduran Cinematography Law came into force on 6 December 2019, after being published in the Official Gazette La Gaceta.
+Honduran cinema has had a boom in the last decade, the growth of filmmakers and the support given by institutions and private companies to contests has motivated young students of careers related to communications to create their own short films, documentary shorts, and documentaries.
+The Ícaro Festival is the most important international film festival in Honduras, as well as the whole of Central America and the Caribbean.

+After eleven months of discussion and its approval in the National Congress, the Honduran Cinematography Law came into force on 6 December 2019, after being published in the Official Gazette La Gaceta.

 Photography

 Daguerreotype taken by the Austrian explorer Karl von Scherzer in 1853, this is the oldest photograph still preserved in Honduras.

-Photography in Honduras began in the mid-19th century with the arrival of daguerreotypesbrought to national soil by European explorers and diplomats.
-It is worth noting that there are photographs of Honduras that date back to the 1850s.
-During this time the first Honduran hero being photographed was the priest was Jose Trinidad Reyes, who had a daguerreotype made posthumously.
+Photography in Honduras began in the mid-19th century with the arrival of daguerreotypes brought by European explorers and diplomats.
+There are photographs of Honduras that date back to the 1850s.
+The first Honduran hero to be photographed was the priest Jose Trinidad Reyes, who had a daguerreotype made posthumously.

-The arrival of foreigners to the country asfter the Liberal Reform led to documentation of the changes in the country over the decades.
-Many of these foreigners were North Americans who managed to take cameras with them and were able to see what the country was like at that time, and thanks to this, fortography would begin to gain recognition and be taken into account as another art within the culture.
+The arrival of foreigners to the country after the Liberal Reform led to documentation of the changes in the country over the decades.
+Many of these foreigners were North Americans who managed to take cameras with them and were able capture photos of the country.
+These photos inspired Hondurans, resulting in photography slowly gaining popularity and being considered another art form of the country.

-One of the first photographers in Honduras was Arnold Theodore Williams, born in Jamaica but migrated to Honduras where he married twice, being in Honduras already as a resident he document the life of the Honduran coast in the 20s from the lifestyle of the local people to historical events such as civil wars.
+One of the first professional photographers in Honduras was Arnold Theodore Williams, who born in Jamaica but migrated to Honduras.
+Being in Honduras as a resident, he documented the life of the Honduran coast in the 1920s, capturing the lifestyle of the local people as well as historical events such as civil wars.
 Another one of the most famous photographers of Honduras was Juan Pablo Martell, who documented Honduras and its daily life in the 1960s and 1970s.